opulencephp/docs/view-basics.md

 });
 ```

-> **Note** For convenience, Opulence provides the `Opulence\Views\Factories\IViewBuilder` interface for view builder classes.
+> **Note** For convenience, Opulence provides the `Opulence\Views\IViewBuilder` interface for view builder classes.
 It contains a single method `build()` where your building can take place.
 However, you are not required to use `IViewBuilder`.
 You can use any class you'd like.

 <h2 id="caching">Caching</h2>